Sustainable Cooks

 Prefer drying sliced garlic?
 Use a handheld garlic slicer to make it safer for your fingers.

-How Long Does Dehydrated Garlic Last?
+How Long Will Dehydrated Garlic Last?

-As long as it is stored in a cool and dry place, your dehydrated garlic will be good for years.
 Make sure the dried garlic is fully cooled before putting it into an air-tight container.
 As it cools it will release heat that could result in condensation and eventually cause the garlic to mold.

 The potency of the dried garlic will wan over time.
 If you make a lot at once, you can store some in your spice cabinet and the rest in the freezer.